Accessibility Testing

 Lack of physical coordination

-Blindness or visual impediment
+Blindness or visual impairment

-Deafness or hearing impediment
+Deafness or hearing impairment

 Muteness or speech impediment